 - Taper mandrel (for use with the cylinder and bullet shaped polishers)

 Applying little pressure make sure not to exceed 7,000 - 10,000 RPM.

-Work your way through the grades i.e begin by using a black polisher (medium grade) for instance then follow that with a blue (fine) and then a pink (extra fine) until you've achieved the finish you desire and the scratch in the glass is no longer visible.
+Work your way through the grades i.e. begin by using a black polisher (medium grade) for instance then follow that with a blue (fine) and then a pink (extra fine) until you've achieved the finish you desire and the mark in the glass is no longer visible.

 You may have heard that toothpaste is another alternative for removing scratches in glass.
-However, toothpaste is an incredibly light abrasive and will do no more than fill in the scratch mark, best kept for ones teeth!
+However, toothpaste is an incredibly light abrasive and will do no more than fill in the scratch mark, best kept for one's teeth!